neacodes/cookbook/README.md

 Head over to our main [repo](https://github.com/Sema4AI/actions), and remember to leave a ⭐️.

 ## Need Help?
 Questions?
 Hurdles?
 Ideas?
-Reach out by opening an issue, or join our [community discussions](https://github.com/robocorp/robocorp/discussions).
+Reach out by opening an [issue](https://github.com/Sema4AI/cookbook/issues) in this repo.
 We're here to support each other in this exciting AI adventure!

 ## Acknowledgments
 A heartfelt thank you to all the trailblazers and supporters in our community.
 Your contributions, big or small, are the secret ingredients that make this cookbook sizzle!